This post may contain affiliate links. Please read our disclosure policy.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.

-1. Lee Jackson
+3. Lee Jackson says:

 I’ve been making this recipe for 25 years.
 My sister found it in a free local advertising magazine on the Am-track commuter train from Manassas, VA to Washington D.C.
 It is so nice, not too sweet.